 Tour de Cure Cyclist Guide – This is a great resource from the American Diabetes Association, with lots of info.
 Preparation and training info on pages 5 and 6 will be helpful for any event you’re thinking about riding, whether that’s FreeWheel or some other one-day or multi-day event.

-Boulder Performance Network – This site is referenced by the Ride The Rockies website and has downloadable spreadsheets with training plans for rides of different distances and the time you have available to train.
+Boulder Performance Network – This site has downloadable spreadsheets with training plans for rides of different distances and the time you have available to train.
 You can take these guides and adapt them easily to your own training goals and lifestyle.

-Optimize Endurance Services – This site is also referenced by the Ride The Rockies website and has downloadable training plans.
+Optimize Endurance Services – This site has downloadable training plans.
 You can adapt these easily to your own training goals.
 No, Oklahoma is not the Rockies, but Oklahoma is NOT flat, and don’t let anyone tell you otherwise.
 These training plans will work just as well for you as for those headed to altitude!

 Strada – This website has training programs you can purchase starting at $60 and download on line.
 The programs are similar to those from the Boulder Performance Network.